MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

   - Coverage gaps in incident response activities.
   - Limited observability into interactions or boundaries related to security or compliance.

-- Cost optimization design patterns can add components to the workload, increasing its complexity.
+- Cost optimization design patterns can add components to a workload, increasing its complexity.
 The workload monitoring strategy must include those new components.
 For example, some patterns might introduce flows that span multiple components or shift processes from the server to the client.
 These changes can increase the complexity of correlating and tracking information.

-- Reduced investment in observability tooling and maintaining effective dashboards can reduce the ability to learn from production, validate design choices, and inform product design.
+- Reduced investment in observability tooling and the maintenance of effective dashboards can decrease the ability to learn from production, validate design choices, and inform product design.
 This reduction can also hamper incident response activities and make it harder to meet the recovery time objective and service-level objective.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Deferred maintenance.** Workload teams are expected to keep code, tooling, software packages, and operating systems patched and up to date in a timely and orderly way.

-- Letting maintenance contracts with tooling vendors expire can result in missing optimization features, bug resolutions, and security updates that vendors might introduce.
+- Letting maintenance contracts with tooling vendors expire can result in missed optimization features, bug resolutions, and security updates.

 - Increasing the time between system patches to save time can lead to missed bug fixes or a lack of protection against evolving security threats.

 ## Cost Optimization tradeoffs with Performance Efficiency

 The Cost Optimization and Performance Efficiency pillars both prioritize maximizing a workload's value.
 Performance Efficiency emphasizes meeting performance targets without spending more than necessary.
 Cost Optimization emphasizes maximizing the value produced by a workload's resources without exceeding performance targets.
-As a result, cost optimization often improves performance efficiency.
-However, there are performance efficiency tradeoffs associated with cost optimization.
+As a result, Cost Optimization often improves Performance Efficiency.
+However, there are Performance Efficiency tradeoffs associated with Cost Optimization.
 These tradeoffs can make it harder to reach performance targets and hinder ongoing performance optimization.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Under-provisioned or under-scaled resources.** A performance-efficient workload has sufficient resources to serve demand but doesn't have excessive unused overhead, even when usage patterns fluctuate.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Under-provisioned or under-scaled resources.** A performance-efficient workload has enough resources to serve demand but doesn't have excessive unused overhead, even when usage patterns fluctuate.

 - Reducing costs by downsizing resources can deprive applications of resources.
 The application might not be able to handle significant usage pattern fluctuations.